anajibi/SE-Lab-Exp5/README.md

 test cases for this requirement.
 Test cases related to this requirement are indicated with a trailing `3`.
 Now, we will resolve the compile errors and run the test cases.
 The result will be the following:
 ![img.png](report.images/square_pass.png)
+ Now, we need to refactor the square.
+Since square is a type of rectangle with equal width and height, we can use the inheritance capability of Java and extend the `Rectangle` class to create the `Square` class.
+You can see the result of this refactoring in the commit with message `Refactor 2, Square`.